BenMcLean/Voxel2Pixel/BenVoxel/README.md

 - `ValueString`: Starts with an unsigned 32-bit integer for length, followed by a UTF-8 string of that length.
 ### Chunks
 All chunks have:
-- 4 bytes: an ASCII identifier for this chunk (examples are "`FMT `" and "`DATA`"; note the space in "`FMT `").
+- `FourCC`, 4 bytes: an ASCII identifier for this chunk (examples are "`FMT `" and "`DATA`"; note the space in "`FMT `").
-- 4 bytes: an unsigned 32-bit integer with the length of this chunk (except this field itself and the chunk identifier).
+- `ChunkLength`, 4 bytes: an unsigned 32-bit integer with the length of this chunk (except this field itself and the chunk identifier).
-- variable-sized field: the chunk data itself, of the size given in the previous field.
+- `ChunkData`, variable-sized field: the chunk data itself, of the size given in the previous field.

 This applies to ***all*** chunks, so this information won't be repeated in the individual chunk type descriptions.
 #### `BENV` chunk (Root)